First Barbary War: Peace treaty and aftermath

+The outcome of the war is a matter of dispute among historians.
+Many historians view the war as an American victory.
+But some historians claim that the war was inconclusive or was a long-term success for Tripoli.
 The First Barbary War was beneficial to the reputation of the United States' military command and war mechanism, which had been up to that time relatively untested.
 The First Barbary War showed that the United States could execute a war far from home, and that American forces had the cohesion to fight together as Americans rather than separately as Georgians, New Yorkers, etc. The United States Navy and United States Marine Corps became a permanent part of the United States government and United States history, and Decatur returned to the United States as its first post-revolutionary war hero.

 However, the more immediate problem of Barbary piracy was not fully settled.
-By 1807, Algiers had gone back to taking American ships and seamen hostage.
-Distracted by the preludes to the War of 1812, the United States was unable to respond to the provocation until 1815, with the Second Barbary War, in which naval victories by Commodores William Bainbridge and Stephen Decatur led to treaties ending all tribute payments by the US.
+By 1807, Algiers had reassembled its fleets and resumed taking American ships and seamen hostage.
+Distracted by the preludes to the War of 1812, the United States was unable to respond to the provocation until 1815, with the Second Barbary War, in which naval victories by Commodores William Bainbridge and Stephen Decatur led to treaties ending all tribute payments by the United States.